 Instructions

-- Get the puff pastry ready: If you bought it frozen, thaw it overnight in the refrigerator or at least two hours ahead of time on the kitchen counter.
-If the dough has not been flattened out, roll it into a 14x10-inch rectangle.
-Dust the work surface with flour to prevent the dough from sticking when rolling it out.
+- Get 1 puff pastry dough ready: If you bought the puff pastry frozen, thaw it overnight in the refrigerator or at least two hours in advance on the kitchen counter.
+If the dough has not been flattened, roll it into a 14x10-inch rectangle.
+Dust the work surface with 1 Tablespoon all-purpose flour to prevent the dough from sticking while rolling it out.

-- Prep the apples: Remove the apple skins with a vegetable peeler.
-Using a core remover, cut out the center of the apple.
-In a medium bowl, shred the cored apples on a hand box grater with large holes.
+- Prep the apples: Peel 5 medium apples using a vegetable peeler.
+Remove the cores with a core remover.
+In a medium bowl, shred the apples using the large holes on a hand box grater.

 - Begin stacking the layers onto the prepared puff pastry sheet: 1.
-First, sprinkle its surface with breadcrumbs.
-2. Spread the shredded apples over the breadcrumbs, but first, scoop the apples into your hand and press them moderately to squeeze out the excess juice.
-Drink the apple juice, as it tastes amazing!
-Important: Cover only ¾ lengthwise of the rolled-out dough with apples, leaving ¼ of apple-free space on one side.
-3. Then sprinkle the apples with raisins, sugar, and ground cinnamon.
+First, sprinkle the surface of the dough with 2 Tablespoons breadcrumbs.
+2. Spread the shredded apples over the breadcrumbs.
+To do this, scoop the apples into your hand and press them moderately to squeeze out the excess juice.
+(Tip: Drink the apple juice; it tastes amazing!)
+Important: Cover only ¾ of the dough lengthwise with apples, leaving ¼ of the dough apple-free on one side.
+3. Sprinkle the apples with 2 Tablespoons dried raisins, 2 Tablespoons granulated sugar, and ¼ teaspoon ground cinnamon.

 - Roll the dough into a strudel shape.
-Start by rolling on the longer side where the apple filling is and continue towards the quarter of the dough you left free.
+Start by rolling from the longer side where the apple filling is, and continue towards the side of the dough where you left a free space.

 - Bake the apple strudel.
-Line a baking sheet with parchment paper.
-Preheat the oven to 340°F (170°C).
-Transfer the strudel carefully to the prepared baking sheet, seam side down.
-Press the ends of the loaf and fold them down so that the apple juice does not have a chance to leak out.
+Line a baking sheet with parchment paper and preheat the oven to 350 °F. Carefully transfer the strudel to the prepared baking sheet, seam side down.
+Press the ends of the loaf and tuck them under to prevent the apple juice from leaking out.

-- Place the baking sheet with the strudel in the preheated oven and bake for 45 minutes until its surface turns golden brown.
+- Place the baking sheet with the strudel in the preheated oven and bake for 45 minutes, or until the surface turns golden brown.

 Notes

-- Makes 1 strudel roll, about 12 slices.
+- The basic recipe makes 1 strudel roll, about 12 slices.

 - For a special occasion, add a scoop of vanilla ice cream or garnish the strudel with whipped cream.